hariniavula/personal-website/README.md

 Hi!
-This is my first personal project.
-I used HTML, CSS, and JavaScript to create a personal website.
-The website showcases my skills, experience, and education, and includes my projects, ways to contact me, and my resume.
+This is my first personal website.
+I used HTML, CSS, and JavaScript to create it.
+Updated website: https://hariniavula.github.io/headstarter-01-portfolio/